Straight to your inbox

 While most transactional emails provide relevant information to recipients, a feedback email requests some form of feedback on a recent transaction they had with your organization.

-You have probably have been asked to submit a review about products on online, rate a recent online shopping experience, or leave ratings on movies you may have watched on Netflix or similar services.
+You have probably been asked to submit a review about products on online, rate a recent online shopping experience, or leave ratings on movies you may have watched on Netflix or similar services.

-Campaign Monitor customer Fiji Airways prides itself on providing a superior travel experience, and their survey email does an excellent job requesting feedback in a professional and branded way.
+Fiji Airways prides itself on providing a superior travel experience, and their survey email does an excellent job requesting feedback in a professional and branded way.

 An inactivity email is sent to a person who previously interacted with your website or application, but left before completing a transaction or hasn’t been active for a while.